 Students who are not compliant with all of the required immunizations by the 10th day of classes will have a hold put on their account which will prevent them from pre-registering for spring classes until the Health History Form is turned in.
 Upload your completed health history form through the Student Health Services Student Portal.

-Beginning mid-April students’ fee bills will be posted in the Student Administration System.
-If a new student does not pay their fee bill, even if it is a partial one, (not for the entire semester) the student will not be able to register for classes at Orientation until the fee bill is paid.
-A “Bursar hold” will be put on a student’s account that cannot be removed to register for classes until the fee bill is paid.
+Student’s fee bills will be posted to the Student Administration System in June and must be paid by the August 1st fee bill deadline date or a penalty fee of $150 will be added to the fee bill.
+Students attending the final Orientation sessions in late August must pay their fee bill, even if it is a partial one, by the August 1st deadline or they will not be able to register for classes at the August 21-22, 23-24 and 25th Orientation sessions.
+A “Bursar hold” will be put on the student’s account if the fee bill is not paid by August 1st which cannot be removed to register for classes until the fee bill is paid.

 |Summer 2017 – Complete the “Sharing Spaces” online module.
 The deadline for the completion of “Sharing Spaces” is August 1st, 2017.